rapidfish/personnummer/README.md

 ## Java API that handles everything Swedish Personnummer / Samordningsnummer ( ...and soon Organisationsnummer )

-The goal for this project is to provide an accurate and comprehensive Java API for programmers, or as a command in your terminal (runnable jar).
+The goal for this project is to provide an accurate and comprehensive Java API to handle swedish Personnummer-, Samordningsnummer- and hopfully also coverage for swedish Organisationsnummer.
+Before I started this project I did search for other solutions to handle this matter, but did not find anything to my own satisfaction as a programmer.
+So I felt there was a small 'void' to fill here!

 ### Complie it and use the dependecy within your own Java project
 Just build it with Maven and use it as a dependecy in your own project(s)